6 Tips To Prepare You For Heart Surgery Recovery

 Research suggests that cardiac rehab provides patients physical, emotional and social benefits following heart surgery.
 Unfortunately, cardiac rehab is often under-utilized by patients and under-referred by cardiologists and surgeons.
 You can learn more in this interview.

 I hope this helped you learn more about the recovery from heart valve surgery.
-To leave a comment or add your recovery tips, please click here.
+To leave a comment, add your recovery tips, and/or see other patient comments, please scroll below!